The 2016 Vermicomposting Conference

 - 50% nutrient level with 28% ACT gave the SAME production as a 100% nutrient level.

 These results seemed amazing to me.
-Will this work the same way in a circulating hydroponics systems?
+Will this work the same way in a circulating hydroponics system?

 No one knows for sure.
 Research and results can be counter-intuitive at times, BUT if I were a hydroponics grower (which I am not), the research is certainly compelling enough to undertake some testing.

-If this works in circulating hydroponics systems; there would be a considerable cost-savings and the added benefit of pest and disease suppression.
+If this works in circulating hydroponics systems; there would be considerable cost savings and the added benefit of pest and disease suppression.

 Norman concluded his presentation after showing that the research supports the use of worm teas for enhanced plant growth and pest, disease suppression.